National Wetland Condition Assessment:

 • Estuarine woody (coastal wetlands in brackish or salt water, dominated by shrubs or trees).

-The statistical design of the survey allows EPA to extrapolate the results from the 967 wetland sites sampled to approximately 95,694,241 acres of wetlands meeting the definition in the box above.
-Throughout this report, percentages reported for a given indicator apply to the 95,694,241 acres of wetlands in the target population.
-For example, if the condition is described as poor for 10% of wetlands nationally, this means that the area estimated to be degraded for that indicator is 9,569,424 wetland acres.
+The statistical design of the survey allows the EPA to extrapolate the results from the 933 wetland sites sampled to the 81,694,381 acres of wetlands meeting the criteria for the NWCA target population.
+Throughout this report, percentages reported for a given indicator apply to the 81,694,381 acres of wetlands in the target population.
+For example, if the condition is described as poor for 10% of wetlands nationally, this means that the area estimated to be degraded for that indicator is 8,169,438 wetland acres.

-To produce the national results for each indicator, EPA used established statistical approaches to assign each of the 967 sites a weight based on the total wetland area that the site represents.
-This enabled EPA to estimate the proportion of wetland area in each condition category (e.g., good, fair, or poor).
-See the appendix and Technical Support Document for details.
+To produce the national results for each indicator, the EPA used established statistical approaches to assign each of the 933 sites a weight based on the total wetland area that the site represents.
+This enabled the EPA to estimate the proportion of wetland area in each condition category (for instance, good, fair or poor).
+See the technical support document for details.

-When designing the survey, EPA considered the number of wetland sites that should be sampled.
-The greater the number of sites sampled, the more confidence in the results.
-The 967 sites sampled in the NWCA 2016 allow EPA to determine the extent of wetlands in each condition category for each indicator within a margin of error of approximately ±5%, with 95% confidence at the national scale.
-See Exhibit 2 for a map of the 2016 sampling sites and their distribution across five ecoregions.
+When designing the survey, the EPA considered the number of wetland sites that should be sampled; a greater number of sites provides more confidence in the results.
+The 933 sites sampled in NWCA 2021 allow the EPA to determine the extent of wetlands in each condition category for each indicator within a margin of error of approximately ±5%, with 95% confidence at the national scale.
+See Exhibit 2 for a map of the 2021 sampling sites and their distribution across five ecoregions.

 U.S. map showing sampling sites in each of five NWCA ecoregions.
 They are the Eastern Mountains and Upper Midwest, Coastal Plains, Interior Plains, Xeric, and Western Mountains.